victoriajeniluc/Practice/Java/Java_notes.md

   **TAKE A LOOK AT LECTURE14 TESTSTUDENT.JAVA AND STUDENT.JAVA TO GET A GOOD LOOK AT WHAT ENCAPSULATION DOES**

+* Access modifiers - Access Specifiers
+  * 4 types o modifiers available in Java:
+    1. public
+     - If Point class is public: it is accessible within defining class.
+     - If Point class of com.vikky.lecture15.Point is public then it can also be accessed by other packages - within the same package and different ones
+    2. private - MOST RESTRICTIVE
+     - no issues accessing private members in the defining class
+     - ISSUES with another class in the same package or different package can not access the private members
+    3. default - don't specify any modifier
+      - is accessible in the defining class
+      - is accessble in other classes defined in the same package as the defining class ..
+BUT NOT DIFFERENT PACKAGE
+    4. protected

+  * top level Java class can have two access modifier: public and default

+  * Variables, constructors, and mehthods can have all four access modifiers

+  * Inner class
+    * class defined within another class

 ----------------------------------------

 ## Files in Program